marketface/Snake-DQN/README.md

 The loss function I used was the simple mean-squared-error.

-Finally, for the optimizer, I decided to use AdamW in PyTorch since this seems to have subsumed the original Adam optimizer since the publication of the paper by Ilya Loshchilov and Frank Hutter (https://arxiv.org/abs/1711.05101) on arxiv detailing the errors with the Adam gradient descent procedure.
+Finally, for the optimizer, I decided to use AdamW in PyTorch since this seems to have subsumed the original Adam optimizer since the publication of the paper by Ilya Loshchilov and Frank Hutter (https://arxiv.org/abs/1711.05101), on arxiv, detailing the errors with the Adam gradient descent procedure.

 ## Training